Experts advise people to take the bacteria seriously and take steps to prevent its spread because it can be deadly, although it usually is not.

 Cases of MRSA also have been reported in recent days at Freedom High School in Oakley and Northgate High School in Walnut Creek.

-In a sign of the heightened awareness, portions of College Park High School in
+In a sign of the heightened awareness, portions of College Park High School in Pleasant Hill were cleaned Thursday morning after six students were diagnosed with impetigo, a less-serious skin ailment.

 Antibiotic-resistant strains of staphylococcus aureus, or staph, have been a problem in the nation's hospitals since the 1960s.
 Patients sometimes pick up the infection while being treated for other conditions.